 Active management involves injecting an ecbolic (contracting drug) into your leg as your baby's shoulders are born.
 The ecbolic speeds up placental separation and your uterus (womb) contracts down to reduce blood loss and ensure your womb remains contracted.

-Please read our leaflet on the disposal and burial of whenua for more information.
+Please read our leaflet on caring for your whenua [PDF, 1 MB] for more information.